End of Year Sale Launching 27th Nov

 • Hold your frame for 60 seconds to ensure a proper bond

-• Now you can use a heat source to shrink the heat shrink tubing around the bonded bridge
+• Now you can use a heat source such as a hair dryer to shrink the heat shrink tubing around the bonded bridge

 • Leave your frame to let the glue or acetone fully ‘cure’ for 1-2 hours before removing the tape from your lenses